techieinyou/terraform-aws-static-website/README.md

 This module will create a SSL/TLS certificate (issued by AWS) which is used by CloudFront for all HTTPS connections.  **TLSv1.2_2021** is configured as Minimum version of the SSL/TLS protocol.

-## Access Configuration
+## S3 Bucket Access Methods
 This module offers three options to configure the access to S3 bucket.
 You can select your option by assigning OIC, OIA, or Public to the variable **s3_access_method**.
 All three methods are explained below.

 ### 1. Public Access
-All objects in the S3 bucket will have PUBLIC-READ access
+All objects in the S3 bucket will have PUBLIC-READ access.

 ### 2. Origin Access Control (OAC)

-This module configure Origin Access Control (OAC) on CloudFrond to access objects from S3.
+If you select OAC, this module will configure Origin Access Control (OAC) on CloudFrond to access objects from S3.
 OAC restrict users to access S3 content through CloudFront only.
+AWS recommend using OAC for its latest security best practices.

 **How OAC works**